ONode/xpdf-util/README.md

   console.log(data); //print all text
 });
 ```
+### Custome processing work
+There will be some extra works involving from decoding the line from the PDF pages.
+There we have the custom job available for decoding.

+`option.customwork` is the function for user to make their regex on operations

 ## Tests
 =======
-To test that your system satisfies the needed dependencies and that module is functioning correctly execute the command in the pdf-to-text module folder
+To test that your system satisfies the needed dependencies and that module is functioning correctly execute the command in the pdf-util module folder
 ```
 cd <project_root>/node_modules/pdf-util
 npm test